kperei2/StellarSleep-422/README.md

 -enter in more profile information, click finish to proceed

 Navigation - move through the app (bottom of screen) -navigate through the application using the navigation bar that appears at the bottom of the page

 Sleep Tracking -Track your sleep (home icon)
-Click a button and time your sleep.
+-click a button and time your sleep.
 -click the start sleep tracking button,
 -click the stop button if you want to stop it